eventbrite/javascript/react/testing.md

 ## Testing updated props

-Typically components are stateless meaning that what is rendered by the component is 100% based upon the props that are based in.
+Typically components are stateless, meaning that what is rendered by the component is 100% based upon the props that are based in.
 In these cases creating a component with initial props when [testing render](#testing-render) and [testing events](#testing-events) as explained above should suffice.
 There shouldn't be a need to test the re-render of a component receiving new props.

 However, when a component leverages internal state and its props are changed, what will be rendered will be based on a combination of those updated props and the existing state.
 In this case, test that the new markup is as it should be, indirectly verifying that the updated prop(s) either have or have not overridden the existing state.